oscar-system/Oscar.jl/docs/src/Rings/integer.md

 ```

 In the first example, `2` is a Julia integer but is still valid in the
-call to the Oscar function `divexact`.
+call to the OSCAR function `divexact`.
 In the last example, the exceptional
 function `jacobi_symbol` returns an `Int` as this will always be able to hold
 the three possible return values of `-1`, `0`, or `1`.